cadtexas/fa18-intro-to-python/README.md

 Welcome!
 This couse has been designed to serve as a student's first introduction to programming.
 We will be using [Python3](https://www.python.org/downloads/).

 Slides and exercises will be posted here weekly.

-This workshop will be held in **CPE 2.216 6-7PM, every Tuesday**
+(Note: The slides for week 8 are the same as those for week 7) This workshop will be held in **CPE 2.216 6-7PM, every Tuesday**

 ## Instructors